shaunthom/shaunthom/README.md

-🌅 I'm a graduate student in Data Science at SUNY, Buffalo.
+👨‍🎓 I'm a graduate student in Data Science at SUNY, Buffalo

+🏢 Research Assistant using JsPsych, React Native and more JS frameworks

 💻 Previous Software Intern @ Tata

-💻 I love to tell stories and tales through data using various tools
+🌅 I love to tell stories and tales through data using various tools

-🌱 I am currently learning Advanced Statistics for Data scientists
+🌱 I am currently learning Advanced Statistics, Applying Statistical techniques to real-world problems and more!

 👨‍💻 Some of my projects: